NixOS/nix/doc/manual/src/glossary.md

 - [package]{#package}

-  1. A software package; typically a collection of programs, files and data.
+  1. A software package; a collection of files and other data.

   2. A [package attribute set].